Skip to main content

 • Ordination inserted definitively into LCO, either because it remains from the original 1968 edition of LCO, or because it has been definitively inserted in accordance with LCO 285 § I. The text is shown in the main part of LCO without any annotation, and remains in force until abrogated by a General Chapter, subject to confirmation by the following Chapter (cf. LCO 285 § II).

 • Ordination inserted provisionally into LCO, i.e. made by a General Chapter with the intention it should be part of LCO.
 It enters into force straight away, but the third (until 2010, the sixth) General Chapter would need to insert it into LCO definitively in accordance with LCO 285 § I; otherwise it is considered abrogated.
-The provisionally inserted ordination is included in the main part of LCO with the symbol “◆” and an annotation giving the reference to the relevant ACG; if the provision insertion is renewed by a second chapter (not strictly necessary for a new text, but recent chapters have adopted the praxis to avoid ambiguity) the symbol “◆◆” is used.
+The provisionally inserted ordination is included in the main part of LCO with an annotation giving the reference to the relevant ACG (and the symbol “◆” in the printed version); if the provision insertion is renewed by a second chapter, this is also noted (not strictly necessary for a new text, but recent chapters have adopted the praxis to avoid ambiguity) (the symbol “◆◆” is used in the printed version).

 • Ordination in Acta, i.e. made by a General Chapter, but not for insertion into LCO, or at least not initially.
 For that reason it isn’t reproduced in LCO… but it might still be useful to show them in an online resource, as it remains legislation in force for the whole of the Order.
 An ordination which remains in force through two (until 2010, five) General Chapters may be inserted definitively into LCO by the third (until 2010, the sixth) Chapter in accordance with LCO 285 § I. The text inserted typically needs some rephrasing, but retains the substance of the ordination.